asiakostrzewa/ShazamDesignSystem/docs/Components.md

 #### Logo options <!-- omit in toc -->

-The Shazam logo is available in two colors: blue and gray.
+The Shazam logo is available in two colors: blue and grey.
 The blue version is intended for use with light themes.
-The gray version should be used on dark themes.
+The grey version should be used on dark themes.

 | Light theme logo icons | Dark theme logo icons |
 | :-----------: | :-----------: |